Seattle Medical Malpractice Lawyers

 • Medical evidence supports your claim for injuries

-If you believe that a medical professional or facility made a serious medical mistake during the course of your treatment — or if you lost a loved one because of what you think was a serious medical mistake — the best thing to do is talk with an experienced personal injury attorney who is knowledgeable about medical malpractice claims.
-Your attorney can evaluate all the circumstances and let you know what options you have for proceeding.
+If you believe that a medical professional or facility made a serious medical mistake during the course of your treatment — or if you lost a loved one because of what you think was a serious medical mistake — the best thing to do is consult with experienced personal injury attorneys who are knowledgeable about medical malpractice claims.
+Your attorneys can evaluate all the circumstances and let you know what options you have for proceeding.

 It is never a good idea to pursue a medical malpractice claim on your own.
 This is not DIY territory.
 The insurance company is not going to settle your case.
 Proving a medical malpractice claim requires knowledge and understanding of the complex medical and legal requirements for establishing a case.
-Talk to a lawyer about your chances for success.
+Seek legal counsel regarding your chances for success.
+Call or email for a free case evaluation and case consultation.

 Free Case Evaluation Form